 Rachel works in finance for a company based in Sydney.
 She tends to work from home, but gets the train to Sydney from Broadmeadow around once a week or when required.
 Adam is a cabler and travels long distances (up to 10 hours a day) for work.

 Apart from work, this young family really live locally.
 They shop, eat and play close to where they live.
 Their son Flynn (4 years old) goes to pre-school at Waratah.
 They are regular customers at the Newcastle Farmer’s Market.

 Rachel and Adam have both lived in Newcastle for over 20 years, mostly in suburbs close to the City Centre.
 They said the biggest things that have changed in that time are house prices and night life.
 Rachel said she feels less safe walking at night these days, particularly around Beaumont Street.

 Despite being happy where they live, they are considering a tree change to somewhere like Morpeth, where they can retain a close community or village feel but can afford a bit more yard space to grow more of their own food.

-The Department of Planning and Environment hosted a stall at the Worimi Local Aboriginal Land Council’s 2017 NAIDOC Family day, at the Murrook Culture Centre in Williamtown.
+The Department hosted a stall at the Worimi Local Aboriginal Land Council’s 2017 NAIDOC Family day, at the Murrook Culture Centre in Williamtown.